Justice Dept. Official Asks Congress to Intervene in State Voting Restrictions

 The primary federal legislative proposal discussed during the congressional hearing is the John Lewis Voting Rights Act, H.R.
 4. It would restore the Voting Rights Act’s preclearance requirement for states with a history of civil rights violations.

-By mid-July of this year, 18 states enacted laws that the left-leaning public policy foundation, Brennan Center for Justice, says create barriers to voting.
+By mid-July of this year, 18 states enacted laws that the left-leaning public policy institute, Brennan Center for Justice, says create barriers to voting.

 “I am here today to sound an alarm,” Clarke said.

 Although the states consider their voting reform laws as safeguards against fraud, Clarke said they “make it more difficult for minority citizens to vote.”

 Most of the laws, such as in Florida, Georgia and Texas, come from deep South states that were primary targets of the 1965 Voting Rights Act.

 Clarke said reprisal against southern states was unrelated to why she believes Congress needs to set minimum standards for state and local elections.

 “We’re not coming after any jurisdiction,” Clarke said.
 “The sole goal is to make sure that all eligible Americans have access to the ballot.”